A Fun & Exhilarating Spring in Tuscany

 Chianti can (and should) also be appreciated for its rich cultural and historical contribution to Tuscany.
 Of course, that doesn’t mean we should skip the wine tasting!
 We loved the idea of mixing the hilltop towns, castles, and wine in the all-day Tuscan Castles Tour.
-New, just this year, is the exciting opportunity to watch as the artisans in the area continue to practice the ancient profession of silk weaving before wine tasting and visiting the quaint town of San Gimignano.

 3. COOKING IN THE COUNTRYSIDE